 The need to maintain a level of ease and comfort through a series of student assessments including various stretches and mobility exercises requires a level of fitness and knowledge most were acquainted with.
 Many adaptive ski volunteers return year after year, becoming well trained, and certified in this field.
 We know they look forward to the snow as it arrives on the hill.

-For the past several summers, our founder, Sara Greenfield, has voluntarily coordinated and worked with dozens of volunteers in the fitness and injury prevention summer program ;
+For several summers, our founder, Sara Greenfield, volunteered as safety prevention coordinator and worked with dozens of volunteers in the fitness and injury prevention summer program .

 This initiative reaches hundreds of women every summer and teaches fitness and injury prevention for dry land training specifically for walkers and joggers.
 This all women’s program addresses various types of injuries, how to prevent them, and how to make what could be a tough and boring experience fun and exciting… Dozens of female coaches are trained up with injury prevention as top priority in their manual and training packet.
 Over time, this program has affected thousands of women and speaks to the need for fitness and injury prevention in a recreational setting for all levels of experience and all ages too.